Essays on Philosophical Subjects

-Essays on Philosophical Subjects, by the Scottish economist Adam Smith, is a history of astronomy until Smith's own era, plus some thoughts on ancient physics and metaphysics.
+Essays on Philosophical Subjects is a history of astronomy written by Scottish economist Adam Smith which contains some of his thoughts on ancient physics and metaphysics.

-This work was published posthumously (after death), in 1795, using material which Smith had intended to publish but had not prepared at the time of his death in 1790.
-This was done by his literary executors, two old friends from the Scottish academic world; physicist/chemist Joseph Black and pioneering geologist James Hutton.
+This work was published posthumously (after death) in 1795 using material which Smith had intended to publish, but had not prepared at the time of his death in 1790.
+This was done by his literary executors, two old friends from the Scottish academic world: physicist/chemist Joseph Black and pioneering geologist James Hutton.
 A brief account of their work appears in a section entitled 'Advertisement by the Editors'.

+Works

-The book consists in distinct works:
+The book consists of these distinct works: